MSPB Sunshine Act Meeting

 The Government in the Sunshine Act (P. L. 94-409, 90 Stat.
 1241) requires that meetings of agencies headed by a collegial body composed of two or more individual members-a majority of whom are appointed to such position by the President with the advice and consent of the Senate-must be open to public observation.
 In fact, every portion of every meeting of an agency, in which the Members dispose of agency business, shall be open to public observation, unless otherwise provided for in the Act.

-On December 8, 2010, the MSPB will hold a Sunshine Act Meeting at 395 E Street, SW, Washington, DC from 10:00-12:00.
-During the meeting, Members will discuss the proposed MSPB Research Agenda for 2011-2013 (link below).
-The public is welcome to attend this meeting for the sole purpose of observation.
-In addition, the public may send comments regarding the proposed Agenda to firstname.lastname@example.org no later than December 31, 2010.
+On Tuesday, September 16, 2014, MSPB held a Sunshine Act Meeting at the National Courts Building in Washington, DC.
+During the meeting, Members discussed the proposed MSPB Research Agenda for 2015-2018 (link below).
+The public was invited to attend this meeting and had an opportunity to submit comments regarding the proposed Agenda prior to October 16, 2014.

 You may download it here in Windows Media format.
 (Right-click the link and save the target to your hard drive or click to play)